schanjr/music_discovery_app/README.md

 ## Completed Technical Features
 - [x] Album Overview
+  - Sort by Album Year or Name.
+The Album (Year) [https://www.last.fm/api/show/album.getInfo] somehow got removed from API fields, so this was not able to complete.)
 - [x] Album Detail View
 - [x] Favorites List
 - [x] Add/remove favorites from Favorites List View and Album Detail View